How to Use Big Data for the eCommerce Business? 20 Ways from 15 Experts

 Sam Underwood, VP of Strategy at Futurety, believes that big data has enormous benefits for eCommerce, primarily because it's easy to apply to the industry.
 He says, "By definition, ecommerce businesses generate a lot of data: clicks, impressions, bounce rates, add-to-cart rates, conversion rates, the list goes on and on.
 Using all of these data points often provides us with an airtight story to share with eCommerce leaders to help diagnose product wins/opportunities, ideal audiences, and much more."

-Big Data Analytics Tools for eCommerce
+Analytics Tools for Big Data in eCommerce

 Traditional databases fail to extract, transform, and analyze the humongous raw data.
 By assessing, purifying, changing, and demonstrating information, data analytics help reach meaningful and authenticated conclusions.
 And so, big data analytics tools are extensively used by data scientists/analysts, statisticians, predictive modelers, and other analytics professionals to make sense of terabytes of data.